 Description

-These cookies are rustic and delicious with old-fashioned flavor like Grandma used to make.
+These simple cutout cookies are both beautiful and delicious.
+They capture that old-fashioned, homemade flavor just like Grandma used to make

 Ingredients